coffee2code/wpuntexturize/README.md

 1. Install via the built-in WordPress plugin installer.
 Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
+3. Optional: If you want to also convert existing curly quotation marks within posts to their non-curly alternatives, then on the Settings -> Reading admin page check the checkbox labeled "Convert existing curly quotes in posts to their non-curly alternatives". _(Reminder that the plugin will always prevent WordPress from converting non-curly quotation marks to the curly alternatives.)_

 ## Additional Documentation